-Even though the same letters are used, that one space makes a world of difference for the definition.
-In this case, the difference is made by the word "in" being used as an adverb modifying the preceding verb.
-When these two words are paired together they don’t usually have any connection to each other, aside from placement.
+Even though the same letters are used, that one space makes a world of difference for the meaning.
+The distinction is made by the word "in" used as an adverb to modify the preceding verb.
+When these two words are paired together, they don’t usually have any connection to each other, aside from adjacent placement.

-For example, maybe you’ve been working on a paper all week and it’s due so you go to your teacher and “turn your essay in to her.”
-Note that for that last example, if you used the incorrect "into" it would completely transform the meaning of the sentence — after all, you're not a wizard, and can't transform your teacher into an essay!
+Note that for that last example, if you used the incorrect "into" it would completely transform the meaning of the sentence.
+You're not a wizard, and can't transform your teacher into anything.

-The easiest way to determine which version to use is by looking at the intention of the words "in" and "to".
-If they are connected to different parts of speech in the sentence, you'll typically split them up.
+To determine which configuration to use, you need to examine the intention of the words "in" and "to."
+If they are connected to different parts of speech in the sentence, you'll insert that space.

 If you have a hard time remembering when to insert that all-important space, try using the word "order."
 Slip the word “order” between “in” and “to” and see if the sentence still makes sense.
 If "order" fits, then you can use "in to."
 If the extra word confuses the meaning, then it's "into" you need.